Exploring Color – a Self-Paced Online Class with Personal Instruction

 This online class is all about color, how it influences us and our photography including post-processing and therefore it is a class for all photographers.
 If you are a food photographer, then join me and learn what colors (and food) will enhance your plate.
 For the portrait photographer, learn about pairing wardrobe and backdrop colors (using color theory) to narrate a subject’s personality, or to accentuate hair coloring.
 For the fine art photographer, learn how to celebrate color as the subject itself.
 For the novice, join me and learn about photography and your camera by exploring the exciting world of color.

-Office (virtual) hours for Exploring Color
+Office (virtual) hours of Exploring Color

 During the online class, students will have access to communicate, ask questions, converse — a great way to connect.